MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 ## Identify the latest applicable update

-There are some scenarios when your policy to expedite an update results in the installation of a more recent update release.
+There are some scenarios when your policy to expedite an update results in the installation of a more recent update than specified in policy.
 This occurs when the newer update includes and surpasses the specified update, and that newer update is available before a device checks in to install the update specified in the expedite update policy.
 A detailed [example](#example-of-installing-an-expedited-update) of this scenario is provided later in this article.

 The more recent quality update installs to help minimize disruptions to the device and device user, while ensuring the benefits of the intended quality update are applied.
 By only installing the most recent update instead of installing the original, followed by one or more later updates, a single reboot can be used instead of separate reboots for each update.